 Leading a session with a group of secondary teachers from various departments, I boldly ask for words their students struggle to spell so I can show them how our strategies work.
 The maths teacher says, 'isosceles'.
 Oh, super.

 Have I mentioned that I'm a normal speller?
 That Spelling Thing doesn't come out of a genius spelling brain and no one is saying "do this magic thing and everything will be perfect".
-(If anyone does suggest a magical spelling solution, remember that it will work as well as this extraordinary weight loss suit - which is on my birthday wish list.)
+If you hear of anyone is suggesting a 'magic spelling' solution, please think about the science behind their claims.

 If I don't have some kind special spelling solution, then what am I suggesting?
 I'm suggesting that every one of our students, whether they're 8 or 15 or 57, should know it's possible to improve their spelling by